 Portland International Airport.
 Located 30 minutes from downtown Portland.
 7000 NE Airport Way, Portland, OR 97218.
 Phone: 503-460-4234; Toll-free: 1-800-815-4636.

 Quick Escapes From Portland, OR: The Best Weekend Getaways by Chris Cunningham.
 We've done the planning.
 You do the packing.
 When you only have a few days to get away, why spend half your time preparing?
 Quick Escapes frees you from the details and puts you on the road to a good time.
 Order now...

-Moon Portland (Moon Handbooks)by Hollyanna McCollom.
-Longtime resident Oregonian Hollyanna McCollom covers the best of the Portland area.
-The most popular sights are covered, including Ankeny Square, Skidmore Fountain, Union Station, and the Alberta Art Walk.
-Complete with expert tips on the best dining plus the best bars and nightclubs.
+Moon Portland, 2nd Edition (Moon Handbooks) by Hollyanna McCollom.
+This longtime resident covers the best of the Portland area featuring the most popular sights.
+This guide has expert tips on the best dining including different cuisines, plus the best bars and nightclubs.
 Order now...

 Fodor's In Focus Portland, 2nd Edition by Fodor's.
 Fodor's choice ratings you can trust.
 Exceptional restaurants, hotels, and sights selected to help you make the best choices.
 Simple pleasures.
 Embrace the local scene as you sip a local microbrew, stroll through Washington Park, or dine on the freshest regional fare at great restaurants.
 Order now...

 Frommer's Portable Portland, 6th Edition by Karl Samson.
 Whether at the International Rose Test Garden or in search of the city's best microbrew, our expert author guides you to your best Portland experience.
 Included are detailed maps, candid reviews of hotels and restaurants, plus sights, shopping, and nightlife, exact prices, directions, opening hours, and other practical information.
 Order now...